dgilland/zulu/docs/guide.rst

 Date Patterns
 +++++++++++++

-A subset of patterns from http://www.unicode.org/reports/tr35/tr35-19.html#Date_Field_Symbol_Table are supported:
+A subset of patterns from http://www.unicode.org/reports/tr35/tr35-19.html#Date_Field_Symbol_Table are supported for parsing while _all_ patterns are supported for formatting:

 ============= ================ ======== =============================================
-Attribute     Style            Pattern  Sample Output
+Attribute     Style            Pattern  Examples
 ============= ================ ======== =============================================
 Year          4-digit          YYYY     2000, 2001, 2002 ...
 2015, 2016
 Year          2-digit          YY       00, 01, 02 ...
 15, 16